Man ‘tortured to death’ in police custody

 THREE DIE IN ROAD ACCIDENTS: Three people died in road incidents in Rawhali and Shaheenabad, Gujranwala.
 Hamid and Tanvir were travelling on a motorcycle when another motorcyclist collided with them.
 As a result, Hamid and Tanvir received critical injuries and died on the spot while Qadir sustained injuries and rushed to hospital.
 Sahib Shah, a factory security guard, was coming back from duty and near Lohianwala canal a speeding car hit him, leaving him dead on the spot at Rahwali.

 22 ACCUSED HELD: Police Wednesday claimed to have arrested 22 accused involved in drug peddling, gambling and kite selling and recovered cash, drugs and kites from them.
-Khiali police arrested 18 gamblers and three drug peddlers on Eid day.
+Khiali police arrested 18 gamblers and three drug peddlers on eid day and recovered Rs 39,000 and 26 litre liquor from them.
+Nowshera Virkan police detained accused Ghulam Qadir and recovered 960 kites and string roles from him.